 - Pass all medical, hearing, sight and polygraph examinations

-If you are applying for a current Patrol Deputy opening, it is highly recommended you contact us to arrange a ride along to observe this position after you submit your application.
+It is highly recommended you contact us to arrange a ride along to observe this position after you submit your application.